Unitary Federation of Petroleum and Gas Workers

 Unitary Federation of Petroleum and Gas Workers (Federación Unitaria de Trabajadores de Petroleo y Gas, FUTPV) is the main national labor union of workers in the petroleum and gas industries in Venezuela.
 It represents over 67,000 workers, including most workers of PDVSA.

+The union was established in 2009, from the merger of unions including Fedepetrol, Fetrahidrocarburos, and the United Union of Oil and Gas Workers.